-The American Academy of Pediatrics or AAP recommends that families limit the time kids spend in front of screens, including TVs, computers, tablets and handheld devices.
+The American Academy of Pediatrics or AAP recommends that families consider the time kids spend in front of screens, including TVs, computers, tablets and handheld devices by creating healthy media use plans.
 This is especially important for very young children who are actively working to develop skills they’ll use the rest of their lives.

-The AAP recommends no screen time at all for children younger than 18 months, kids between 2 and 5-years-old should spend one hour or less looking at a screen every day.
+The AAP recommends very limited, supervised screen time for children younger than 18 months, and kids between 2 and 5-years-old should spend one hour or less looking at a screen every day.
 For children older than 6, it's advised that parents not let electronics infringe on sleep or physical activity.
 The AAP defines screen time as time spent consuming media, it does not include doing homework in front of a computer.
+The AAP also emphasizes that the quality of content a child experiences matters and can impact them in both positive and negative ways.
+Learn more by clicking here.

 Many health experts believe most parents aren’t sure how much time their kids spend in front of a screen.
 Consider some of these statistics; children between 8 and 12-years-old spend an average of 4 hours 44 minutes on a device every day.
 Teens average 7 hours 22 minutes a day, and that does not include time in front of screens for school or homework.